-The House of Delegates Chamber in the State House provided through a stained glass Tiffany skylight.
+The House of Delegates chamber and lounge are located on the first floor of the State House across from the Senate chamber.
+The chamber walls are of Italian marble and the portraits displayed are those of former Speakers.
+There are no windows in the chamber; natural light is provided through a stained glass Tiffany skylight.
 Behind the chamber is the delegates' lounge.
 Two balconies overlooking the chamber allow visitors to view the activities on the floor.
 The balcony facing the Speaker has a soundproof glass booth with a sound system that allows the occupants to hear the floor proceedings.
 This booth is for the press.

+The House of Delegates Chamber in the State House

 Members of the press also sit on the chamber floor in the wooden desks to the right of the Speaker.
 Pages sit in the blue chairs in the front of the chamber and work from page call boards located on each side of the rostrum.
 Roll call votes and quorum calls are tabulated on the voting boards on each side of the chamber.
 Members' names are listed in alphabetical order by district on the boards.